Home Blog Crypto MEXC Listing Cost 2026: Fees, Requirements & Process

 Launching your own token project?
 Our experts are ready to help with listing on exchanges, market making, marketing and other solutions

-This guide clarifies realistic MEXC listing costs in 2025, what shapes pricing and timelines, and how to prepare a complete, review‑ready application.
+This guide explains realistic MEXC listing costs in 2026, what shapes pricing and timelines, and how to prepare your project for the listing process.

 Clarify terms for better planning: